Terms and Conditions: Ngā Kōrero Tuku Iho, Piki Ake! Kake Ake!, New Zealand Oral History Awards

-A committee of historians meets to decide who will receive New Zealand Oral History Awards.
-Preference will be given to oral historians with proven experience of successfully completing oral history projects or who have completed training in oral history.
-Other criteria are as follows:
+- Awards may be made to individuals or groups with a community-led project.
+Preference will be given to people with proven experience of successfully completing oral history projects or who have completed training in oral history or have experience in oral traditions.

-· If you have already received a grant from this fund, you will not be eligible to apply for further funding until you have completed the previous project within the terms agreed.
+- If you have already received a grant from this fund, you will not be eligible to apply for further funding until you have completed the previous project within the terms agreed.

 Conditions for successful applicants

-· You will be required to provide regular progress reports until the project is completed.
+- You will be required to provide regular progress reports until the project is completed.

-Awards are paid in two tranches:
+Awards are paid in two parts:

-· The Awards are not intended to cover full-time salaries for the period of the project.
-However a standard fee per interview will be considered at a rate dependent on the experience of the oral historian/s.
+- The Awards are not intended to cover full-time salaries for the period of the project.
+However, a standard fee per interview will be considered at a rate dependent on the experience of the oral historian/s.

-· No work is funded retrospectively.
+- No work is funded retrospectively.

-Updated on 20th July 2017
+Updated on 14th July 2021